aragon/developer-portal/docs/core/01-how-it-works/02-the-dao-framework/index.md

 </div>

-This infrastructure consists of multiple smart contracts being related to the **creation of DAOs** and the **management of the Aragon Marketplace** - a curated list of plugins.
 Together, the core and infrastructure related contracts constitute the **code layer** of our aragonOS DAO framework that is built on top of external dependencies, most notably the [OpenZepplin contracts](https://www.openzeppelin.com/contracts).
 To govern the framework infrastructure, a **Framework DAO** exists